yaobinwen/systemd-networkd-ubuntu/README.md

 - 4). `make` to build the code.
 - 5).
 When the build is done, the executable `systemd-networkd` can be found under the `build` folder.

+## Debug environment setup & build

+To make debugging easier, I added some supportive files and scripts:
+- `debug-env` contains the files that set up a debugging environment to play with the locally built `systemd-networkd`.
+- `debug-env.sh` is the script that installs/removes the debugging environment.
+- `debug-build.sh` is the script that, after the debugging environment is set up, build the code and restart `systemd-networkd.service`.

 ## Enable debug logging

 Set the environment variable `SYSTEMD_LOG_LEVEL=debug` before running `systemd-networkd`.